Introduction

 Q: Can I still message someone who blocked me?

-A: No. Your messages won’t be delivered.
-They won’t receive any notifications or see your attempts to connect.
+A: No. You cant message once you are blocked.
+Your messages won’t get delivered.
+They won’t receive any notifications.

 Q: Can Google Workspace Admins see if someone blocked me?

-No, admin users cannot see block statuses between individuals due to privacy restrictions.
+A: No, admins cannot see block statuses between individuals due to privacy restrictions.

 Q: If I block someone in Google Chat, does it block them in Gmail too?